NLnetLabs/routinator/source/interactive.rst

 =====================

-Routinator can perform RPKI validation as a one-time operation and print a Validated ROA Payload (VRP) list in various formats, or it can return the validity of a specific announcement.
+Routinator can perform RPKI validation as a one-time operation and print a validated ROA payload (VRP) list in various formats, or it can return the validity of a specific announcement.
 These functions are accessible on the command line via the following subcommands: